oban-bg/oban/README.md

 - **Isolated Queues** — Jobs are stored in a single table but are executed in distinct queues.
 Each queue runs in isolation, ensuring that a job in a single slow queue can't back up other faster queues.
-- **Queue Control** — Queues can be paused, resumed and scaled independently at runtime.
+- **Queue Control** — Queues can be started, stopped, paused, resumed and scaled independently at runtime.
 - **Resilient Queues** — Failing queries won't crash the entire supervision tree, instead they trip a circuit breaker and will be retried again in the future.
 - **Job Killing** — Jobs can be killed in the middle of execution regardless of